fluxcd/helm-operator/docs/tutorials/get-started-kustomize.md

-# How to bootstrap Helm operator using Kustomize
+# How to bootstrap Helm Operator using Kustomize

 This guide shows you how to use Kustomize to bootstrap Helm Operator on a Kubernetes cluster.